ralgr/autora-a1/documentation.md

 My workflow is based on the waterfall method where every step of the waterfall is a feature.
 I complete a feature then move on to the next and so forth.
 The difference is, that my workflow repeats for however may times it takes to achieve a satisfactory outcome.
 In that sense, it would be more like a fountain.
 The first iteration would be to lay the groundwork for each feature I plan to implement, making changes along the way until the foundation is completely sturdy.
-This could be called the **groundwork iteration**, as I am laying down a sturdy foundation that, has all the necessary functions I envisioned but aesthetically would look far from ideal but embodies what it will become.The next iteration would then be to flesh out each of the features until it reaches a presentable degree but not necessarily the ideal.
+This could be called the groundwork iteration, as I am laying down a sturdy foundation that, has all the necessary functions I envisioned but aesthetically would look far from ideal but embodies what it will become.The next iteration would then be to flesh out each of the features until it reaches a presentable degree but not necessarily the ideal.
 This is where a feature is given an outward appearance that attempts to reach the ideal and also to iron out the internal codes for presentability and ease of use for a